19

 What are the best examples of AI behavior we have seen where a model does something "unreasonable" to further its goals?
 Hallucinating citations?

-I've been doing a 1-year CS MSc (one of the 'conversion' courses in the UK).
+I've been doing a 1-year "conversion master's" in CS (I previously studied biochemistry).
 I took as many AI/ML electives as I'm permitted to/can handle, but I missed out on an intro to RL course.
 I'm planning to take some time to (semi-independently) up-skill in AI safety after graduating.
 This might involve some projects and some self-study.

 It seems like a good idea to be somewhat knowledgeable on RL basics going forward.
 I've taken (paid) accredited, distance/online courses (with exams etc.) concurrently with my main degree and found them to be higher quality than common perception suggests - although it does feel slightly distracting to have more on my plate.